zhenvd/Raffle-App-Method/README.md

     * instead of using Console.WriteLine and Console.ReadLine all the time just call this method and pass the string message as an argument.
 This method should return the data you collect from the user, just like console.Readline return a string as output.

 2. Create a method that returns nothing and name it **GetUserInfo().**
    1. Inside your method use a loop to ask the user to enter the name of the guest.
-You should be able to call the method **GetUserInput** and store it in string variable called **name.** Ex: ``` string name = GetUserInput"What is you name") ```
+You should call the method **GetUserInput** to do that and store it in the name variable that you created
-   2. The loop will end when the user type "yes". use a separate variable to store the input ex: ``` moreGuest = GetUserInput("Do you want to add another name? ")``` Remember due to scope with loop you need to declare the variable outside the loop in the method level.
+   2. The loop will end when the user type "yes". use a separate variable to store the input ex: ```Console.WriteLine("Do you want to add another name? ) moreGuest = Console.Readline()```
    3. create a 4 digits random number by calling the **GenerateRandomNumber()**(see description for this method below) and store it in the **raffleNumber** variable that you created.
    4. **Validate your input.** Keep asking for the guest's name if user enter an empty string
    5. Same thing for your random number, validate the data.
 You can't have the same raffleNumber.
 You can use a loop to keep calling **GenerateRandomNumber()** method.